AL-377/AL-377.github.io/_pages/about.md

 # 💡 Lifestyle

-- My hobbies include but are not limited to 🎤singing, 🎸guitar, 🧙 magic and various novel and interesting things like Rubik's Cube.
-Feel free to discuss these interests and hobbies with me!
+- My hobbies include but are not limited to 🎤singing, 🎸guitar, 🧙 magic.